SeverinJo/expass1/dat250-expass3.md

 **Report:** this file (`dat250-expass3.md`)

 ## What I built
-- Chose tA user interface for creating users and created, as well as voting on created.
+- Chose Svelte to create a user interface where users can create accounts and polls, as well as vote on created polls.
--

 ## How to run
 ```bash